 Eyes | Ears | Nose

 Your pet’s eyes should be clear, bright, and moist with normal tear production.
-Make sure to regularly (and carefully) trim any long hairs that grow around your pet’s eyes that could cause vision impairments or scratch the eye itself.
+Ensure your pup is properly groomed to prevent hairs around the eyes that could cause vision impairments or scratch the eye itself.

 Ear infections can be common in pets, especially dogs, and frequent infections can cause long-term problems.
 Check your pet’s ears for any signs of dirt or debris, swelling, or redness and be sure to properly protect or dry their ears during frequent bathing or swimming.

-We’ve all seen or heard one cliche or another along the lines of “Love is a wet nose and a wagging tail.”
+We’ve all heard the saying, “Love is a wet nose and a wagging tail.”
 A cool, moist nose is a healthy nose for a cat or dog, although dryness or warmth isn’t out of the ordinary depending on the individual pet.
 Watch your pet’s nose for any signs of unusual dryness or cracking or mucus/discharge that may indicate an infection.